ksenia312/crocolingo/README.md

 # CrocoLingo

-**Kseniia's pet project app** is available for both Android and iOS platforms.
+**My pet project app** is available for both Android and iOS platforms.
 It allows you to effortlessly translate text and PDF files with automatic language detection.

 The app conveniently preserves the original formatting of imported PDF documents, making translation a breeze.
-Break down language barriers with ease by downloading Kseniia's app today.

 ## Key Features: